On the Ends of groups and the Veech groups of infinite-genus surfaces: Introduction

-Geometrically, an end of a certain space is a point at infinity.
-In the manuscript \cite{Fre}, H. Freudenthal introduced the concept of ends and explored some of its applications in group theory.
-Hence, one can define ${\rm Ends}(G)$ the end space of the finitely generated group $G$ as the ends space of the Cayley graph ${\rm Cay}(G,H)$, where $H$ is a genereting set of $G$ \cite{Fre1, Hopf}.
-Recall the theorema of Ker\'ekj\'art\'o for the classification of non-compact orientable surfaces: the topological type of any orientable surface $S$ is determined by its genus $g(S)\in \mathbb{N}\cup \{\infty\}$ and two closed subsets ${\rm Ends}_{\infty}(S)\subset {\rm Ends}(S)$ of the Cantor set, which are called the ends space of $S$ and the ends of $S$, having (infinite) genus (see \cites{Ker, Ian}).
+Geometrically, an \emph{end} of a topological space is a point at infinity.
+In \cite{Fre}, Freudenthal introduced the concept of ends and explored some of its applications in group theory.
+One can define the ends space ${\rm Ends}(G)$ of a finitely generated group $G$ as the ends space of the Cayley graph ${\rm Cay}(G,H)$, where $H$ is a generating set of $G$ (see \cite {Fre1, Hopf}).
+In the context of orientable surfaces, Ker\'ekj\'art\'o \cite{Ker} studied their ends and introduced the classification of non-compact orientable surfaces, which determines the topological type of any orientable surface $S$ by its genus $g(S)\in \mathbb{N}\cup \{\infty\}$ and two closed subsets, ${\rm Ends}_{\infty}(S)\subseteq {\rm Ends}(S)$, of the Cantor set.
+These subsets are referred to as the ends space of $S$, and the ends of $S$ having (infinite) genus (see \cite{Ian}).
+Our focus is on studying surfaces with infinite genus.

-The \emph{translation surfaces} have naturally appeared during the study of several problems in Dynamical systems (see \cites{HuSch, KMS}), Teichm\"uller theory (see \cites{KoZo, Moll}), Riemann surfaces (see \cites{MasTab, Zor}), among others.
-We focus on the so-called \emph{tame} translation surfaces.
-One can pull back the standard riemannian metric on $\mathbb{R}^2$ and endow a translate surface $S$ with a flat riemann metric $\mu$.
+\emph{Translation surfaces} have naturally appeared in various contexts: Dynamical systems (see \cite{KMS, HuSch}), Teichm\"uller theory (see \cite{KoZo, Moll}), Riemann surfaces (see \cite{MasTab, Zor}), among others.
+Our focus is on the so-called \emph{tame} translation surfaces.
+Using the charts of a translation surface $S$, one can pull back the standard Riemannian metric on $\mathbb{R}^2$ to equip the surface $S$ with a flat Riemannian metric $\mu$.
 This flat metric induces a distance map $d$ on $S$.
-The translation surface $S$ is tame if for each point $x$ in the metric completion $\hat{S}$ with respect to $d$ there is a neighborhood $U_{x}\subset \hat{S}$ isometric to either: to an open of the Euclidean plane or, to an open of a ramification point of a (finite or infinite) cyclic branched covering of the unit disk.
-Compact translation surfaces are tame, but not all translation surfaces are tame.
-From the historical point of view, these objects appeared in the manuscript \cite{FoKe} of R. H. Fox and R. B. Kershner.
-There, the authors described the unfolding process for rational billards, which associates to each \emph{billiard} $\phi_P$ coming from an Euclidean compact polygon $P\subset \mathbb{E}^2$, a tame translate surface $S_{P}$, and a projection map $\pi_p: S_p\to \phi_P$, sending each geodesic of $S_P$ onto a \emph{billiard trajectory} of $\phi_P$.
-Several authors have studied such surface, see \emph{e.g.}, \cites{ZeKa, VaWe, FrCo}.
+A translation surface $S$ is said to be \emph{tame} \cite{Val2012} if, for each point $x\in \widehat{S}$ (where $\widehat{S}$ is the metric completion of $S$ with respect to $d$,) there is a neighborhood $U_{x}\subset \widehat{S}$ that is isometric to either an open subset of the Euclidean plane or, an open subset around a ramification point of a (finite or infinite) cyclic branched covering of the unit disk.
+It is worth noting that if $S$ is a compact translation surface, then $S$ is necessarily tame.
+Several authors have studied such surfaces (see for instance \cite{BowVal, FoKe, FrCo, Anja, VaWe}), which provides strong motivation for our research.